aabagdi/RecipeExplorer/README.md

 # RecipeExplorer

 ### Steps to Run the App
 Just compile and run on device or simulator.
+My app runs on iOS 17 or later.

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I mainly prioritized the UI, as that is my main passion when it comes to iOS development.